424778940z/nier_automata_pc_savedata_tool/README.md

 # ToDo
 - [x] be able to change Steam account ID
-- [ ] be able to change player name
+- [x] be able to change player name
+- [x] be able to filter out wrong input with regular expression
+- [ ] improve Japanese translation
+- [ ] random crash feature that coordinate with game (lol I'm kidding)

 # Screenshot